The following items are excluded in determining the value of the estate for purposes of probate:

 PUBLISHED AUGUST 3, 2022

-The Canadian government has just made good on its External link opens in new tab or window2021 budget promise.
-Starting last week, it External link opens in new tab or windowpermanently increased Old Age Security payments by 10 per cent for seniors age 75 and older, marking the first permanent increase to the OAS pension since 1973.
+The Canadian government has just made good on its 2021 budget promise.
+Starting last week, it permanently increased Old Age Security payments by 10 per cent for seniors age 75 and older, marking the first permanent increase to the OAS pension since 1973.
 Retiring Canadians can maximize this boost by delaying uptake of their OAS benefits, either by working longer or by using their savings to fund the delay.

 Why will the 10-per-cent boost help?